 How To Help An Alcoholic

-Alcoholism is a huge problem in the UK.
-Every year, the NHS in England and Wales sees around 9000 deaths due to alcohol related issues.
-If you think someone you love is an alcoholic, you are right to be worried about them.
-It is a hard path to recovery – but help is available for those that need it.
-The first step towards treatment for alcohol disorders, is to reach out to a service like ours.
+Alcoholism is a huge problem.
+If you think someone you love is an alcoholic, you’re right to be worried.
+It’s a hard path to recovery, but help is available for those who need it.
+The first step towards treatment for an alcohol use disorder is to reach out to a service like ours.

 Get Confidential Help Now